 From 2009 to 2012, I served as president and vice president of the Washington State Astrological Association.
 WSAA is located in Seattle, Washington, and is the oldest independent astrology organization in the United States.
 I've spoken at various conferences in the United States and abroad, including South Africa, and will present a talk in Kolkata, India in 2018.

-With an emphasis in Transpersonal/Depth Psychologies and Expressive Arts, I hold a Bachelor of Liberal Arts degree from The Evergreen State College.
-There I conceived, choreographed, and performed a dance titled: Letting It Go - a piece dealing with the release of trauma and difficult memories.
-My senior thesis: Investigating the Vessel, was a synthesis of work combining Jungian and post-Jungian studies, sculpture, dream inquiry, and an ongoing movement meditation practice called Authentic Movement.
+I hold a Bachelor of Liberal Arts degree from The Evergreen State College with an emphasis in Transpersonal and Depth Psychologies and Expressive Arts.
+My senior thesis, Investigating the Vessel, was a synthesis of work combining a concentration in trauma and recovery, Jungian and post-Jungian studies, sculpture, dream analysis, and a movement meditation and self-inquiry practice called Authentic Movement.

-Other work I cherish includes providing one-to-one confidential emotional support to women who are living in prison.
-I have more than fifteen years experience working and volunteering in varying capacities in the field of social services; this includes hospice, physical and occupational therapies, and mental health.
-I am a professional artist; I work primarily in oil paints and encaustics (beeswax) and I sometimes make jewelry and sculpture in metal or clay.
+For the past nine years I've been providing one-to-one confidential emotional support to women living in prison.
+I also have twenty years work and volunteer experience in varied capacities within the field of social services, including: mental health, hospice, physical and occupational therapies, and rehabilitation.
+As an artist, I work primarily in oil paints and encaustics (beeswax) and sometimes make jewelry and sculpture in metal or clay.